reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 </div>
 ```

-Sometimes you'll want to nest your own components the same way:
+Sometimes you'll want to nest your own Components the same way:

 ```js
 <Card>